aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 6. The developer experience of using `aws-cdk-lib` in an IDE might be slower in some cases.
-7. The CDK project is currently blocked from including more ‘large dependencies’, such as multiple version of kubectl, multiple version of the AWS CLI, and dedicated versions of the AWS SDK for use in custom resources.
+7. The CDK project is currently blocked from including more ‘large dependencies’, such as multiple versions of kubectl, multiple versions of the AWS CLI, and dedicated versions of the AWS SDK for use in custom resources.
    This is a decision we’ve made to avoid increasing the size of the package further until a more scalable solution for these kinds of dependencies is